Deconfounded Lifelong Learning for Autonomous Driving via Dynamic Knowledge Spaces: Related Work

 E2E-AD in CARLA~\cite{dosovitskiy2017carla} closed-loop simulator is predominantly built upon behavior cloning paradigms.
 Early works like LBC~\cite{chen2020learning} pioneers the teacher-student distillation approach, transferring privileged information to a vision-only policy.
 LAV~\cite{chen2022learning} expands this idea by incorporating multi-agent trajectory data to better understand social interactions.
 TCP~\cite{wu2022trajectory} proposes trajectory-guided control with uncertainty estimation for safer decision-making.

-The advent of transformers revolutionized sensor fusion.
+The advent of transformer models has profoundly reshaped the paradigm of sensor fusion.
 Transfuser~\cite{chitta2022transfuser} first introduces cross-modal attention mechanisms.
 Its successor Transfuser++~\cite{jaeger2023hidden, Zimmerlin2024ArXiv} enhances temporal modeling for occluded scenarios and long horizon planning.
-InterFuser~\cite{shao2023safety} and E2E-Parking~\cite{yang2024e2e} use transformer encoder to fuse multi-modal feature and transformer decoder to generate sequential wayponits.
-DriveTransformer~\cite{jia2025drivetransformer} further unified perception and planning within transformer frameworks.
+InterFuser~\cite{shao2023safety} and E2E-Parking~\cite{yang2024e2e} employ a transformer encoder for multi-modal feature fusion and a transformer decoder to generate sequential waypoints.
+DriveTransformer~\cite{jia2025drivetransformer} further unifies perception and planning within transformer frameworks.